ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/a-f/archiver.rst

 See also:

 - :ref:`smart-input-config-ref` gives details about implementing
-  the archiver, including an example configuration.
+  the archiver, including a description of the new parameters in :ref:`archiver-adapter-params` and an example configuration in :ref:`archive-sftp2hdfs-ex`.
 - :ref:`archiver-arch` gives details about how the archiver is implemented internally